 Created before the close of World War II, the VA home loan benefit has helped millions of veterans, service members and military families achieve the dream of homeownership.
 Today, in many ways, it's more important than ever.

-Here's a look at six of the biggest, most unbeatable benefits of these long-cherished home loans:
+Here's a look at six of the biggest benefits of these long-cherished home loans:

 This is far and away the program's signature benefit.
-Qualified VA Loan borrowers can purchase up to $417,000 without a down payment in most parts of the country — and even higher in more expensive areas.
+Qualified VA Loan borrowers can purchase up to a county’s conforming loan limit without a down payment.
+Those limits can change every year and are higher in more expensive areas.

 For conventional and FHA loans, buyers are typically looking at minimum down payment requirements of 5 percent and 3.5 percent, respectively.
 On a $200,000 mortgage, that's a $10,000 down payment for conventional and a $7,000 down payment for FHA.

 It can take service members and veterans years to save that kind of cash.
-In fact, the average VA borrower has about $7,000 in total assets.
 The ability to purchase with no down payment means military homebuyers don't have to scrape and stockpile for years and years to pursue a home of their own.

 Coming up with a down payment is tough enough for conventional and FHA buyers.
 But they're also on the hook for mortgage insurance unless they can put down a sizable amount — typically 20 percent of the purchase price.
 On that same $200,000 mortgage, you're talking a whopping $40,000 in cash.